History of Methadone

 oral methadone instead) may be seen as a more active policy

 of confrontation that is associated with greater change.'
-As

 the results of this study became available the clinics were